kwnna99/Interactive-registration-form/README.md

 ### Email
 The email follows the regular validation rules, in the format of x@y.z.
 It cannot be empty or atypical.

+### Activities
+After the first interaction, we check if at least one activity has been selected.
+Also, we disable all other activities that are on the same time that a chosen activity occurs.
+If an activity is unchecked, all the activities that were disabled because of it become unchecked.

 ### Credit card number
 The credit card number is a stream of 13-16 digits and cannot be empty nor contain letters.
 If the user enters a letter, they receive a specific error message, else they receive a generic message about the overall desired formatting of the field.